bcgov/digital-trust-toolkit/credentials/credential-qube-report.md

 ## 1.10.
 General Requirements

+A Qube Report Credential MUST be issued by Qube.
 The API referenced in the Schema Definition section of this document allows the retrieval of sites, emissions, measurements and wind data.
 The API is a REST based API that returns data in JSON format.

 ## 1.11.
 Revisions